mananapr/cfiles/README.md

 to install.

-Arch Linux can use the [AUR](https://aur.archlinux.org/packages/cfiles) package.
+Arch Linux users can use the [AUR](https://aur.archlinux.org/packages/cfiles) package.

 ## Keybindings
 | Key | Function |